Where do you work from?

 I see clients at the same time on the same day each week.

-If you are looking for appointments from 5pm I have some available in Bank where the fee is £65 for ongoing weekly 50 minute sessions.
+If you are looking for appointments from 5pm I work from Bloomsbury where my fee is £65 for ongoing weekly 50 minute sessions.

 I charge the same fees detailed above for an initial consultation.